Military Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
-Conditions are expected to fluctuate between VFR and MVFR.
-VFR pilots should be prepared for deteriorating conditions.
+Conditions are expected to remain MVFR throughout the forecast period.
 Expected weather includes: Thunderstorm Rain.
-Temporary MVFR conditions are forecast with Thunderstorm Rain between 06:00Z and 10:00Z.
+There is a 30% probability of MVFR conditions with Thunderstorm Rain between 21:00Z and 01:00Z.

 Pilot Recommendations